rdbliss/huffman/notes.md

 "[A]ll possible sequences of $L(N) - 1$ digits must be used either as message codes, or must have one of their prefixes used as message codes."

-This one actually comes some something more general.
+This one actually comes from something more general.
 Every combination of the
 $D$ digits that is shorter than $L(N)$ must be used as a code.
 Symbolically, if we assume that $P(N) > 0$ and there is some unused code of length $l < L(N)$, then $lP(N) < L(N)P(N)$.
 This follows directly from $P(N) > 0$.
 So no such